Advent Research Materials is a leading supplier of Tungsten.

-Advent Research Materials' online catalogue of Tungsten (W) products includes multiple pure metal forms including Foil, Insulated Wire, Insulated Wire - Straight Cut Lengths, Plated Wire, Ribbon, Rod, Sheet, Wire, Wire - Straight Cut Lengths, WOVEN Mesh / Gauze.
+Our catalogue of Tungsten (W) products makes it easy to buy online and includes multiple pure metal forms including Tungsten Foil, Tungsten Insulated Wire, Tungsten Insulated Wire - Straight Cut Lengths, Tungsten Plated Wire, Tungsten Ribbon, Tungsten Rod, Tungsten Sheet, Tungsten Wire, Tungsten Wire - Straight Cut Lengths and Tungsten WOVEN Mesh / Gauze.

 Tungsten has a very wide range of appliactions in a variety of industries that make it a highly used element.
 Tungsten is a hard, grey coloured metal, which is one of the heaviest elements.
 It has a melting point of 3,422 degrees Celsius – the highest of all the elements – and a boiling point of 5,555 degrees Celsius.
 The element is found naturally on Earth in only chemical compounds.

 Tungsten is very brittle and difficult to work due to the weak grain boundaries present in its polycrystalline form.
 In order to make the element more pliable, single-crystalline tungsten can be used, making it easier to draw, forge and extrude the material.

 The two crystallographic forms in which tungsten exists are α and β.
 The α form is body centered cubic and is the more stable of the two.
 It is a low superconductor, showing exactly zero resistance to electrical currents, and the expulsion of magnetic fields once it reaches below its ‘critical temperature’.
 The β form of tungsten is a metastable structure, which exists in columnar grains, rather than the isometric grains of the α form.
 This allows the element to be more pliable.
 The β phase exists in a crystallographic structure called A15 cubic.